OS-1337/tiny486/README.md

 ### Archival / Bridging System
 To allow access to older media, like Floppy Disks and legacy drives, a system that can interface with said controllers is necessary.
 - PCI -> ISA is finnicky and doesn't work with low-level tools running on FreeDOS, OS/2 and MS-DOS.
-  - LPC -> ISA support is very dependent on the Mainboard used.
+  - LPC -> ISA support is very dependent on the Mainboard used and already on it's way out.

 ###	Expandable
 Having actual expansion is the core benefit of using this over SBC-like setups that work great as applianced solutions but don't provide much in terms of development.